 Fire doors are a vital part of a building’s passive fire protection system.
 When properly installed and maintained, they will help to compartmentalize a building to protect occupants and property from the spread of smoke, flames, and toxic gases, and aid in providing a safe means of egress during a fire.
 However, something as minor as the installation of a fail-safe electric strike rather than a fail-secure model can render the fire door assembly ineffective, potentially endangering the lives of the building’s occupants.

 Conducting regular inspections and making the necessary repairs can mitigate the risk and liability of having fire doors that may not function properly in an emergency.
-NFPA 80 requires fire door assemblies to be inspected annually, and recent editions of the standard (2013, 2016) also require inspections after installation and after maintenance work.
-Although these inspection requirements are not yet being enforced in many jurisdictions, it is the responsibility of the building owner to keep the fire door assemblies code-compliant.
+NFPA 80 requires fire door assemblies to be inspected annually, and recent editions of the standard (beginning with the 2013 edition) also require inspections after installation and after maintenance work.
+Although these inspection requirements are not yet being enforced in all jurisdictions, it is the responsibility of the building owner to keep the fire door assemblies code compliant.

 Here’s a short video from a fire in a television news studio, where the closed and latched fire door made all the difference.